 At a time when people share so much about their lives, it is important that we as believers are careful about the lifestyle opinions and experiences that we listen to, read or watch.

 Not long ago, I watched a video where three women talked about their motherhood experiences.
 One of them mentioned how she was sure that she wanted children and was open to having one even outside the normal structure.
 From the conversation, I believe she meant that a woman did not have to be married to have a child.
-There were other options available to becoming a mother.
-One of the other women in the video also agreed to this opinion.
+There were other options available for becoming a mother.
+One of the other women in the video also agreed with this opinion.

 Secondly, the woman was raised by a single parent and did not mind raising her child the same way.
 Eventually, this was her experience with her first child and she was okay with it.